 What does all this mean for consumers, advertisers and media publishers?

 So should we be applauding Apple for their efforts to boost user-privacy?
 Apple is not an ad-based model, theirs is a hardware and subscription model.
-This change isn’t going to affect their business model and it will probably channel more advertising revenue via its app store, where it takes between 15-30% commission.
+This change isn’t going to affect their business model.
+It will probably channel more advertising revenue via its app store, where it takes between 15-30% commission.
 So this is not just altruistic, but good business for Apple.

 But that’s my view, am I being cynical?
 What does someone from the publishing side think?
 I asked Duncan Tickell, founder of Alchemist Media, for his thoughts: